Pirate-Weather/pirateweather/README.md

 # Pirate Weather Repo
 This is the primary repository for the Pirate Weather API, a free and open API designed to serve weather forecast data using the same syntax as Dark Sky.

-To sign up, a free API key can be requested at [https://pirateweather.net/](https://pirateweather.net/en/latest/).
-API Documentation is at [https://pirateweather.net/en/latest/API/](https://pirateweather.net/en/latest/API/).
-A front end is available at [https://merrysky.net](https://merrysky.net).
+To sign up, a free API key can be requested at [https://pirate-weather.apiable.io/](https://pirate-weather.apiable.io/).
+API Documentation is at [https://pirateweather.net/en/latest/API/](https://pirateweather.net/en/latest/API/), a front end is available at [https://merrysky.net](https://merrysky.net) and the status page is available at https://pirateweather.xitoring.io/

 ## Why